The Pan Law within your DAW explained in detail video tutorial outlines what the Pan Law is and how to customise it for your project needs.

 The problem facing most newcomers to this industry is that once a project is mixed in certain software and the project is then imported in separate mix software, the panned levels go for walkies.
 This is down to how the software behaves and processes the panning law, compensating for the characteristics of the process.

-Panning is the process by which monoaural and stereo sounds are positioned within a stereo sounstage.
+Panning is the process by which monoaural and stereo sounds are positioned within a stereo soundstage.
 Think of two speakers and how sound is played through them.
-Sounds that you hear coming out of the left speaker are said to be panned left, sounds that you hear coming out of the right speaker are said to be panned right and sounds that you hear in the center are said to be panned center.
+Sounds that you hear coming out of the left speaker are said to be panned left, sounds that you hear coming out of the right speaker are said to be panned right and sounds that you hear in the centre are said to be panned centre.

 So, how does this help us with regards to masking and summing?